AshminJayson/FrendZy/README.md

 |Connection Request Recieved?|Accept/Decline Connection Request|
 |Connected?|Unfriend User|

-The user had the ability to search up a particular user using the search bar and perform the required action depending upon their connection status at the moment.

  - **Friends and Mutual Friends View** : Upon searching for a particular user, the current user could see the list of friends that the requested user has as well as their mutual friends.